-If there is a seamline traversing multiple blocks, then only the section of the seamline in the currently loaded blocks will be available for editing.
-Furthermore, modifying the point at the boundary of the block will not be possible.
-Likewise, changing the feathering size will not be possible unless all the blocks containing the seamline are loaded.
+If a seamline traverses multiple blocks, only the section of the seamline within the currently loaded blocks will be available for editing, and modifying the point at the boundary of the block will not be possible.
+Additionally, changing the feathering size will not be possible unless all blocks containing the seamline are loaded, as the feathering size can only be adjusted for the entire seamline.
+Therefore, users must load all blocks containing a seamline to change its feathering size.